TimelordUK/node-sqlserver-v8/README.md

 [![npm](https://img.shields.io/npm/dm/msnodesqlv8.svg)](https://github.com/TimelordUK/node-sqlserver-v8)
 [![npm](https://img.shields.io/npm/dy/msnodesqlv8.svg)](https://github.com/TimelordUK/node-sqlserver-v8)

+1. *new* support always on encryption via tables and procedures.
+1. *new* support Node v19
+1. *new* support electron v22
 1. *new* read numerics as strings - see WIKI
 1. *new* Sybase Adaptive Server Enterprise support - see WIKI
 1. *new* thread worker support - see WIKI
+1. *new* manually register tables
 1. *new* manually register and execute stored proc
 1. *new* promises - see WIKI
 1. *new* fast BCP bulk insert - see WIKI